Chaoses-Ib/ComfyScript/README.md

   SaveImage(image, 'ComfyUI')
   ```

-  When installed, `SaveImage` will be hooked to automatically save the script as images' metadata.
+  When installed, `SaveImage` and similar nodes will be hooked to automatically save the script as images' metadata.

   <!--
   CLI: